steeltanuki/liqo/docs/examples/quick-start.md

 liqoctl install k3s --cluster-id rome
 ```

-This command will generate the suitable configuration for your KinD cluster and then install Liqo.
+These command will generate the suitable configuration for your cluster and then install Liqo.

 Similarly, you can install Liqo on the *Milan* cluster by launching: